cwchentw/lightweight-cms/content/deployment.md

 ---
-title: Deploy a mdcms Site to Nginx
+title: Deploy a Lightweight CMS Site to Nginx
 mtime: 2022/1/5
 weight: 4
 ---

 ## Prologue

-This article demonstrates the whole process to deploy a mdcms site to a Nginx web server on GNU/Linux.
+This article demonstrates the whole process to deploy a Lightweight CMS site to a Nginx web server on GNU/Linux.

 ## Install Required Packages